adriandantas/nodejs-microservice-example/README.md

 | `/films/:id` | `PUT`       | Update an existing film |
 | `/films/:id` | `DELETE`    | Delete a film           |

-## Testing with PostMan

-This requires the microservice is running locally, either using Docker or running the Node.js application directly.
-Download and install [Postman](https://www.postman.com/downloads/) on your computer.

-1. Open Postman and click the Import button in the top-left corner of the window.

-2. Choose the Import File option and select the [postman_collection.json](./test/postman_collection.json) file.

-3. The collection will be imported and you will see a list of requests in the left-side panel.

-4. Select a request and click the Send button to send it to the API.
-You can view the response in the right-side panel.

-5. Repeat this process for each request in the collection to test all of the endpoints of the API.

 # Deployment

 The microservice can be deployed using Docker.
 The included `Dockerfile` and `docker-compose.yml` files can be used to build and run the Docker image.